oplS15projects/Graphical-Presentation-of-Information-Using-Racket-and-Its-Libraries/README.md

 ###Alex Nevers and Merve Tuccar

 ##Overview
-This project uses multiple Racket libraries to present an aesthetically pleasing and informative presentation on military grade A.I.
+This project uses multiple Racket libraries to present an aesthetically pleasing and informative presentation on military grade A.I..
+This was an interesting project because Racket does not provide a "What You See Is What You Get" (WYSIWYG) interface such as MS PowerPoint, so we constructed our slides from the scratch.
+Slideshow, sound and pict Racket libraries are used for implementing the slides.
+There are 10 slides in total.
+The project was challenging because the documentation and examples on the libraries we used was very limited.

+Overall, we have investigated answers to our initial problem statement which was "How can a well-designed and informative slideshow be created in Racket?", and tried to come with an illustration demonstrating the capabilities of Racket slideshow library as much as possible.

 ![alt text](http://i.imgur.com/Go3FJHt.png "Logo Title Text 1")

-##Concepts Demnstrated
+##Concepts Demonstrated
 (FILL IN HERE)

 ##External Technologies